hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-05-get-started-with-hugo.md

 Now, we have the homepage, About, and Post section.
 This should be enough for a simple website.

 Please note that this post is not intended to be an extensive guide to website building with Hugo.
-If you want much more personal touch on websites than what I have covered above, you need more knowledge and Hugo structure, CSS, and HTML.
+If you want much more personal touch on websites than what I have covered above, you need more knowledge about the [Hugo framework](https://github.com/gohugoio/hugo), [CSS](https://www.w3schools.com/css/default.asp), and [HTML](https://www.w3schools.com/html/default.asp).

-If you want to make a lot of changes, or that you want to use a fancier, and more complex theme, I highly recommend you to read Yihui Xie's book: [blogdown: Creating Websites with R Markdown](https://bookdown.org/yihui/blogdown/).
+If you want to make a lot of changes, or that you want to use a fancier, and more complex theme, I highly recommend you to read Yihui Xie's book: [*blogdown: Creating Websites with R Markdown*](https://bookdown.org/yihui/blogdown/).
 Although this book is about how to build website using the R pacakge of `blogdown`, you'll get a deeper understanding about Hugo by reading this book.

 In this book, you'll want to read in more detail the section of [2.5 Templates](https://bookdown.org/yihui/blogdown/templates.html#how-to), and [2.6 Custom layouts](https://bookdown.org/yihui/blogdown/custom-layouts.html).